Skip to main content

 }

-6. On the Mapping tab, you can configure each column that needs to be replicated to Kafka individually, by default, all columns of the selected table will be replicated.
-If there are updates in the source and target data sources during the configuration mapping phase, you can click the Refresh Metadata button in the top right corner of the page to refresh the information of the source and target data sources.
-After the configuration is completed, click Save and Pre-Check.
+6. On the "Mapping" tab, you can separately configure each column to replicate to Kafka.
+By default, all columns of the selected table are replicated.
+If the source and target data sources are updated during mapping configuration, click Refresh Metadata in the upper-right corner of the page to refresh the source and target data source information.
+After completing the configuration, click Save and Pre-Check.

 • Click Back to list to return to the Replication task list page.